-Mumbai the financial capital of India is also known as the ‘City that Never Sleeps’!
-Pulsating with a frenetic pace of life, Mumbai formerly known as Bombay is certainly a city that keeps you on edge and weekends are usually looked forward to with palpable thrill.
+Mumbai, the financial capital of India, is also known as the ‘City that Never Sleeps!
+Pulsating with a frenetic pace of life, Mumbai, formerly known as Bombay, is certainly a city that keeps you on edge, and weekends are usually looked forward to with palpable thrill.

-You’ve a number of options to choose from, mainly the hills and beaches forming the perfect getaway.
+You have got several options to choose from, mainly the hills and beaches forming the perfect getaway.

 Lonavala and Khandala

 With the proximity to Mumbai city, the twin hill resorts are popular with those whose lives are dictated by

 the clock’s tick.

 Both lie within 5 kilometers of each other.
 Far from the maddening din of Mumbai, Lonavala is a quiet haven.